-The resulting container is writable, but is still mounted as read-only when executed with commands such as , , and .
-To mount the container as read-write when using these commands add the option to them as well.
+The resulting container is writable, but is still mounted as read-only when executed with commands such as run, exec, and shell.
+To mount the container as read-write when using these commands add the --writable option to them as well.